 The net-zero transition will accelerate this year and for the decades to come.
-Over 130 countries have already set a target of reducing greenhouse gas emissions to net zero by 2050.
-However, after the COP26, it is unlikely that current pledges will limit climate change under the 1,5°C scenario to avoid its worst impacts.
+Over 130 countries have already set a target of reducing greenhouse gas emissions to net-zero by 2050.
+However, after numerous international summits like COP, it is unlikely that current pledges will limit climate change under the 1.5°C scenario to avoid its worst impacts.
 Global GHG emissions must be halved by 45% from 2010 levels by 2030 (with methane needing to be reduced by a third).

 What are net-zero emissions?

-The United Nations created the “Net-zero race” campaign with a worldwide coalition of companies and actors to answer this pressing challenge.
+The United Nations launched the "race to net-zero" campaign with a worldwide coalition of companies and actors to answer this pressing challenge.
 Collectively these 3,000 actors cover nearly 25% of global CO2 emissions and over 50% of the worldwide GDP.

 On the one hand, a McKinsey report estimated that the annual cost of getting to net-zero - when CO2 emissions are entirely reduced or captured - will be €8.2tn ($9.2tn).
 On the other hand, the number of companies using science-based targets (SBTs) has significantly increased.
 More than 1,045 companies representing €20.5 trillion in market capitalisation (more than the GDP of the United States) are committed to science-based targets for emissions reduction.
 Companies that translate climate commitments into concrete actions will achieve a sustainable leading status.